Last updated on .

 Sarcophagus

-The museum doesn’t look like much from the outside, but the inside contains some of the most ornate and incredible ancient Greek and Roman sarcophagi that I have ever seen.
+The museum doesn’t look like much from the outside, but the inside contains some of the most ornate and incredible ancient Hellenistic and Roman period sarcophagi that I have ever seen.
 The sarcophagi in the courtyard don’t compare to what I saw in the building.
-They’re equally impressive as the ones located at the Istanbul Archaeology Museums.
+They’re as equally impressive as the ones located at the Istanbul Archaeology Museums.

-Sarcophagus at Konya Archaeological Museum in Konya, Turkey
+Sarcophagus at the Konya Archaeology Museum in Konya, Turkey

 Sarcophagus